-Potjieko, also known as Potjie, is a South African beef stew mainly containing layered vegetables.
-It is rich with vitamins and bursting with a whole bunch of fantastic flavours.
-Potjiekos have been gracing the tables of South African households for many years and we do not see why anyone should be left behind by this train of pure flavours.
-The easy Potjiekos beef recipes below offer detailed steps on how to make a Potjie for you and the family to enjoy.
-These Potjiekos recipes beef are full proof and favourable for beginners.
+Potjieko, also known as Potjie, is a South African stew mainly containing layered vegetables.
+It is rich in vitamins and bursts with many fantastic flavours.
+Potjie has been gracing the tables of South African households for many years.
+The easy Potjie recipes below offer detailed steps to make a Potjie for you and the family to enjoy.

-Read down below to discover some of the best beef Potjiekos recipes and try them at home.
+Discover some of the best Potjiekos recipes and try them at home.
 It can be one of the best things to do to surprise friends and family members.
+These Potjiekos recipes are favourable for beginners.

-So how to make Potjiekos?
-This is the basic and traditional beef Potjiekos recipe.
+This is the basic and traditional lamb Potjie recipe.
 It is easy to make with readily available ingredients.

 - 45ml sunflower oil